Ruth Gilbert (poet): Literary works

 Ruth Gilbert is a poet, and her public oeuvre is almost totally poetry.
 Her published poetry dates from 1938 to 2005.
 Some uncollected poetry was published when she was a schoolgirl, but the publications have not been retrieved.
 Other uncollected jeux d'esprit exist in letters held at the Alexander Turnbull Library and in private hands.

-Her total poetry is not voluminous.
+Her published poetry includes several collections.
 Selected Poems 2009 runs to 101 pages, Collected Poems to 148 pages, Complete Early Poems to 104 small A5 pages, Complete Sappho Poems to 76 pages, Lazrarus and Other Poems to 40 pages, The Sunlt Hour to 47 pages, The Luthier and Other Poems to 55 pages, The Lovely Acres and Other Poems to 68 pages, Talismans and Later Poems to 20 pages, so not including the selected and collected editions or Talismans that is 390 pages in total.
-Of that oeuvre a significant number are stand-alone poems, but from 1947 Ruth Gilbert was given to writing poem sequences, which often appeared as stand-alone publication in full or in part in magazines.
+Many of the poems are stand-alone works, but from 1947 Ruth Gilbert was given to writing poem sequences, which often appeared as stand-alone publication in full or in part in magazines.

-Besides her family, many people have been supportive and helpful in furthering Ruth Gilbert's work.
-Worthy of naming are C.A.
+People associated with Gilbert's work included C.A.
 Marris, Pat Lawlor, Charles Brasch, Mervyn Taylor, A.R.D.
 Fairburn, J. H. E. Schroder, Jonathan Bennett, Robert Chapman, Celia and Louis Johnson, Willow Macky, Lorna and Monte Holcroft, Professor Ian Gordon, Professor Joan Stevens (an acquaintance from school days at Hamilton), Margaret J. O'Donnell (Britain), Niel Wright, Sylvia Ashton-Warner, Jean and James Munro Bertram, Frank McKay, Helen Shaw, Denis Glover, Lauris Edmond, Ralph Park, Riemke Ensing, Meg and Alistair Campbell, Sam Hunt, Jack Ross, Jan Kemp, Peter Smart, Robin Dudding, Bill Wieben, Ian Wedde, Harvey McQueen, Derek Bolt, C. K. Stead, Michele Leggott, Jenny Bornholdt, Terry Locke, Mary Barnard (Oregon), Dr Michael O'Leary, Mark Pirie, Denis Welsh, Cameron La Follette (Oregon), Ian Lancashire (Toronto), her commercial publishers A.H. and A.W.
 Reed and Allen & Unwin, and her many readers.